 Here’s How to Sell Your Business for Maximum Price

 Get a Professional Business Valuation

-There are numerous factors that determine the value of a business, including location, earnings history, reputation, and growth prospects.
+Numerous factors that determine the value of a business include location, earnings history, reputation, and growth prospects.
 Calculating what your business is worth isn’t easy, so it may be best to bring in a professional to give you an accurate estimate.
-This will help you evaluate where you are and figure out what you need to do to get the price you want for your business.
+This evaluation will help you determine where you are and figure out what you need to do to get the price you want for your business.